Teodor4745/car-leasing-calculator/README.md

 2. **Install dependencies:**
     npm install

-3. **Build the project and start the development server with a watcher** npm run dev
+3. **Build the project and start the development server with a watcher:** npm run dev